Linux Virtual Delivery Agent

 If you are using SSSD, follow the instructions in this section.
 This section includes instructions for joining a Linux VDA machine to a Windows domain and provides guidance for configuring Kerberos authentication.

-To set up SSSD on RHEL and CentOS, do the following:
+To set up SSSD on RHEL, do the following:

 1. Join the domain and create a host keytab